graphistry/graphistry-cli/docs/hardware-software.md

 # Recommended Deployment Configurations: Client, Server Software, Server Hardware

+The recommended non-Enterprise configuration is AWS Marketplace for the server and comes fully configured.

-Graphistry ships as a Docker container that runs in a variety of Linux + Nvidia GPU environments:
+Graphistry Enterprise ships as a Docker container that runs in a variety of Linux + Nvidia GPU environments:

 ## Contents